jjking2019/github-ideas/README.md

       1. mkdir github  **(you pick the folder name here)**
       1. cd github **(your folder)**
       1. git init
-      1. mkdir appdev
-      1. git clone https://jjking2019/appdev.git (copies Developer Repo locally)
+      1. git clone https://github.com/jjking2019/appdev.git (copies Developer Repo locally; will create local folder for appdev contents)
    1. Developer creates (or gets from somewhere) desired content using approved MS Word template
    1. Developer runs supplied script to convert the .docx (MS Word) file into .md format (what GitHub needs)
    1. Developer copies (any method) document and images folders into